Guide to Part-Time MHA Programs - Duration, Eligibility, Coursework & Tuition

 The framework for the curriculum is based on the five core competencies outlined by the American College of Healthcare Executives (ACHE) and includes instruction in communication, leadership, professionalism, healthcare knowledge, and business expertise.
 This program is ideal for applicants who have some healthcare experience and want to become effective, knowledgeable leaders in growing healthcare organizations.

-Courses in this program include organizational behavior in healthcare organizations, financial management, quality improvement in healthcare organizations, clinical issues in health services management, healthcare economics and policy, and healthcare law and ethics.
-The cost is $760 per credit-hour.
+Courses in this program include organizational behavior in healthcare organizations; financial management; quality improvement for healthcare organizations; clinical issues in health services management; healthcare economics and policy; and healthcare law and ethics.

 Bottom Line: Part-Time MHA Programs

-While it’s true that the most masters degree students—60 percent according to the 2015 Aslanian Market Research and the Learning House study—are enrolled full-time and typically taking more than nine credits per semester or quarter, part-time students comprise a large percentage of the student population in the United States, with 39 percent of online students being enrolled part-time.
+While it’s true that most degree students—1.5 million according to Forbes (2023)—are enrolled full-time and are typically taking more than nine credits per semester or quarter, part-time students also comprise a large percentage of the student population in the United States, with 1.2 million of online students being enrolled part-time.

 Finances are a major consideration when thinking about enrolling part-time in a degree program.
-Although it can seem cheaper to take classes one at a time on a per-semester basis, tuition models for each university may incentivize full-time enrollment.
+Although taking classes one at a time on a per-semester basis can seem cheaper, tuition models for each university may incentivize full-time enrollment.
 An article from the U.S. News and World Report breaks down the financial cost for two online universities.
-Students enrolled at the Penn State World Campus pay by the credit-hour if they are enrolled in fewer than 12 credit-hours, but pay a flat tuition rate once they are enrolled 12 or more credit-hours, providing an incentive for students to enroll full-time.
+Students enrolled at the Penn State World Campus pay by the credit if they are enrolled in fewer than 12 credits, but pay a flat tuition rate once they are enrolled 12 or more credits, providing an incentive for students to enroll full-time.

 An example of a company that offers tuition assistance is Baxter, which offers tuition assistance for graduate coursework with approval from management.
 Companies may also offer flex-time benefits or workplace policies to provide the option to work from home.
 Students could opt to use this benefit and attend school full-time for one or two semesters if their university program allows flexible enrollment options per semester.